ADULTS AT FIRST CHRISTIAN CHURCH

 Want to get to know those sitting in the pews?
 Come out and cheer on the FCC Softball Team!
 Games are each May.
 Interested in joining our team?
 Contact Chris Rowe to play.
 All games are held at the Warren County Association of Baptists at 6448 Scottsville Road.

 Outdoor Disciples is a group that gets together to experience God through the wonder of His creation.
-Outdoor Disciples has done several hikes around the region and hope to reach more people in the coming year by planning varied activities, including outdoor worship, camping, canoeing/kayaking and cleanups of our adopted Greenway Trail.
+Outdoor Disciples has done several hikes around the region and clean-ups of our adopted Greenway Trail.
 Contact Crystal Akers for more info.